-See the maps on page 12
+See the map on page 10

 Although there are many benefits to living in the country, rural property owners face a higher risk of fire than city dwellers.

 If a fire starts it may not be detected as quickly and emergency services take longer to respond because of greater travel distances.